Have you ever told yourself that you weren’t able to do something? Then one day you just got up and did it?

 For you’ll never know if you can sustain the journey if you never choose to set off.

-Update April 2016: I completed my first half-marathon in Berlin.
+Update April 2016: I completed my first half-marathon in Berlin in just over 2 hours, faster than I had imagined.
 After cheering on others at this race for years, it was so incredible to be one of the runners and to feel the energy of the crowds and bands.
 Guess I'm slowly inching towards being a runner with a capital R…

 Have you tried something recently that you never thought you could do?
 What happened?